 The tax rate for branches is the same as that for corporations.
 The Hong Kong profit of a foreign corporation with a branch in Hong Kong is determined according to the accounts maintained for the Hong Kong operation (or business).
-If the Hong Kong accounts do not disclose the true profits arising in or derived from Hong Kong attributable to the Hong Kong operation, the Hong Kong profit will be computed according to the ratio of turnover in Hong Kong to total turnover (or the proportion of Hong Kong assets over total assets) on the worldwide profits.
+If the Hong Kong accounts do not disclose the true profits arising in or derived from Hong Kong attributable to the Hong Kong operation, the Hong Kong profit of the branch for profits tax purposes will be computed according to the ratio of turnover in Hong Kong to total turnover (or the proportion of Hong Kong assets over total assets) on the worldwide profits.
 Alternatively, the Hong Kong Inland Revenue Department (HKIRD) tax assessor may estimate the profits of the Hong Kong branch.
 In certain situations, the profits of the Hong Kong branch can be estimated based on a fair percentage of the turnover in Hong Kong.

-Last Reviewed - 01 December 2017
+Last Reviewed - 27 June 2018